mjrusso/scoot/README.md

 * You can scroll, by pressing the Shift key in conjunction with the arrow key (↑, ↓, ←, →) pointing in the desired scroll direction.

+After clicking, the grid will automatically hide.
+You can also hide the grid at any time by pressing ⌘H.

 ### Keybindings

 _Not sure what these symbols mean?
 See the [symbol reference][what-are-those-mac-symbols], and [Emacs key notation][emacs-key-notation]._